-The trampoline is used for a behavior incentive.
-I might see someone doing something kind and I say: “Thank you for helping your friend, get 10 bounces!”
+The trampoline is used as a behavior incentive.
+I might see someone doing something kind and I say: “Thank you for helping your friend, go bounce!”
 Or “great answer!
-Get 10 bounces!”
+Go bounce!”
 That’s it.
 No one is allowed on the trampoline without permission.
 If we break that rule, it immediately goes away for the day.
 The trampoline is placed in the center of the carpet for safety.

 The easel or writing chart as we call it is the hub of our whole group area.
 This is where we do our morning message each day.
 This is where we do our TKS Bootcamp phonics lessons and math lessons.
 The easel has drawers where I store materials for lessons and it houses our snack drawer.
 What I love about this easel is the storage options help keep things organized so our lessons can flow better.
-There is storage for markers, Pos It Notes, I have Who Has cards, big books, and when you flip the chart paper back, it slides down behind the easel so you can access both sides of the easel!
+There is storage for markers, Post-It Notes, I Have Who Has cards, and big books, and when you flip the chart paper, it slides down behind the easel so you can access both sides of the easel!
 The easel is called the Royal Inspiration Station and can be found on Amazon.

 The name chart is a vital piece of our classroom because we have no tables or desks so we have no name tags.
 The name chart provides a reference for students when learning to write their names.
 It is also a tool that benefits substitutes and visitors in our classroom.